vuetifyjs/vuetify/packages/docs/src/pages/en/features/breakpoints.md

 </script>
 ```

-While the `$vuetify` object supports SSR (Server-Side Rendering) including platforms such as NUXT, the breakpoint service detects the _height and width_ `window` values as **0**.
+While the `$vuetify` object supports SSR (Server-Side Rendering) including platforms such as NUXT, the breakpoint service detects the height and width values as **0**.
 This sets the initial breakpoint size to **xs** and in some cases can cause the layout to _snap_ in place when the client side is hydrated in NUXT.
-In the upcoming section we demonstrate how to use `boolean` breakpoint values in the *template and script* tags of Vue components.
+In the upcoming section we demonstrate how to use `boolean` breakpoint values in the template and script tags of Vue components.

 ### Breakpoint conditionals